ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper.md

 ***

-For those who don't know, the hash256 is an algorithm that create public from a private key in bitcoin.
-More specifically, it allow you to obtain a deterministic function F, such that
+For those who don't know the ECDSA algorithm, I am going to simplify it as much as I can: in bitcoin, it is an algorithm that create a public from a private key.
+We can frame it this way, your private key shoul never be known, otherwise anyone can access to your fund, so we need to design a deterministic function $F$, such that:

-$$public_key = F(private_key)$$
+$$public key = F(private key)$$

-While the use of elliptic curve render impossible the task of finding the inverse
+While the use of elliptic curve render impossible the task of finding the inverse:

-$$F^{-1}$(public_key) = private_key$$
+$$F^{-1}(public key) = private key$$

-As it is a non-injective, surjective function.
-It means that the function in not inversible, as to one public key, might correspond several private key (see picture below).
+This is because it is a non-injective, surjective function, wich means that the function in not inversible.
+Put simply, to one public key, might correspond several private keys (see picture below).

 ![Image taken from wikipedia.]({{ '/assets/article_images/2022-09-01-whitepaper-p1/pic1.png' | relative_url }})

 Now, there's technically no grounded reason why you would replace elliptic curve with something else, as they are pretty solid.
+But anyways, I was reading the book, I couldn't help myself, I needed ot try designing this $F$ with neural networks.

-But anyways, for the design of such a function $F$:
+To design such a function $F$, I had to keep two important properties in mind:
-- It needs to be deterministic
+- $F$ needs to be deterministic
-- It needs to be highly non-linear
+- $F$ needs to be highly non-linear

-In my mind, neural networks are all about non-linearities.
-Each neuron consist in applying a non-linear function to its inputs.
-Put them in cascade, as in deep neural network, and these neurons create an intricate and very complex sort of filtering of your input space.
+For me, neural networks are all about non-linearities.
+Each neuron consist in applying a non-linear function to its inputs (see picture below).
+But as one clearly see, the function of a neuron is purely deterministic, which is what you want for the design of $F$.
+However, if you take only one neuron, you can crack it open, as it is completely reversible.
+Now put them in cascade, as in a deep neural network, and these neurons create an intricate and very complex successions of filters, totally blurring your input space.

 ![The artificial neuron is a mathematical simplification of a biological neuron, composed of an activation function f (here we use the step function).
 The neuron receive a weighted (W) sum of inputs (x), such that it's output is y=f(x, W).
 Note that the action of the neuron is completely deterministic.
 Moreover, one neurone alone is also inversible.
 Image from the author.]({{ '/assets/article_images/2022-09-01-whitepaper-p1/pic2.png' | relative_url }})